-Fig. 10.
-Load vs Displacement diagrams of transducers for unreinforced specimen 2
+Figure 10.
+Load vs. displacement diagrams of transducers for unreinforced specimen 2.

-When the first damage developed in the specimen, the test was stopped, and the specimen was repaired and reinforced.
-Three Basalt-FRCM strips of 100 mm were placed at the side of the wall characterized by a layer of two cm of mortar (Figure 11).
-The B-FRCM is chosen because guarantees compatibility with the support and is characterized by: tensile strength and Young’s modulus for basalt fibers of 301.5 MPa and 16 GPa respectively, while those for B-FRCM are 134 MPa and 19 GPa [22].
-In order to measure the strains on them, two strain gauges were applied to the central strip in correspondence to the fibers perpendicular to the cracks.
-Then, the test was repeated on the reinforced specimen until collapse.
+When damage began to develop in the specimen, the test was stopped, and the specimen was repaired and reinforced.
+Three B-FRCM strips of 100 mm were placed at the side of the wall featuring a 2-cm layer of mortar (Figure 11).
+The B-FRCM strips were chosen since compatibility with the support was ensured and since they are characterised by a tensile strength and a Young’s modulus of 134 MPa and 19 GPa, respectively, while those for basalt fibres are generally 301.5 MPa and 16 GPa [22].
+In order to measure the strains on the strips, two strain gauges were applied to the central strip in relation to the fibres perpendicular to the cracks.
+Following this, the test was repeated on the reinforced specimen until it collapsed.